nopnop2002/Arduino-LoRa-Ra01S/README.md

 You need to look at the schematic to set these options properly, but it's very esoteric.
 The default settings for this library are for Ra-01S / Ra-01SH.
-When using other than Ra-01S / Ra-01SH, you need to set them appropriately.
+__When using other than Ra-01S / Ra-01SH, you need to set them appropriately.__

 I created this library based on [this](https://github.com/tinytronix/SX126x).
-But with this library, Ra-01S / Ra-01SH doesn't work.
+With this library, Ra-01S / Ra-01SH doesn't work.

 # About Ra-01SC
 Ra-01SC uses LLCC68.